This page was most recent revised date Mar 24 2008.

 as some Macs will not power up unless the battery is good.

-Power supplies for most models of Macs.
+Power supplies for many early models of Macs.

 Specify the Mac model, and the power supply model number if you can.
 The power supplies

-can offer the power supply.
-You can always ask.
+supply below. $65, shipping wt 1.5 lbs For power supplies from other Mac systems, you can always ask.
 Most of my parts stock are from G3 and EARLIER

 Mac systems.
 Check my Mac home page